top of page

 Grid Society map showing the Grey Grid Roundabout™, a structured thinking concept that represents overthinking in dating, emotional loops, and lack of progress

 It is that hollow moment when your emotional GPS has entered a loop.
-Your mind doesn’t just "go in circles"; it is held hostage by repetition.
+Your mind does not just go in circles.
+It is held hostage by repetition.
 You are trapped, forcing yourself to:

 • Revisit the same hesitations until they feel like facts.